 PS: No matter which MacBook you end up buying, you should get started with one of our Top 20 MacBook games.

-Having a powerful graphics card in ae slim laptop case has always been an expensive challenge, but the rise of eGPUs is changing that.
-Short for “external graphics card”, an eGPU lets you connect a full-sized graphics card into a MacBook via the high-speed Thunderbolt 3 connection.
+Fitting powerful graphics into a slim machine has always been an expensive challenge, but the rise of eGPUs is slowly changing the game.
+Short for “external graphics card”, an eGPU lets you connect a full-sized graphics card into a Mac via the high-speed Thunderbolt 3 connection.

 This is what Apple Insider‘s Mac eGPU setup looks like:

+You now have a good idea of which Mac is right for you.
+But what about those upgrades Apple offers?
 You already know that some upgrades are more important than others when it comes to gaming.
 Also, some upgrades can only be performed by Apple while others you can do yourself for less money.

 So which upgrades are worth it?

 If gaming is important to you, prioritize upgrading your graphics instead of your processor.
-Some games are very sensitive to faster processors, but the vast majority will benefit more from an upgraded GPU.
+Some games are sensitive to faster processors, but the vast majority will benefit more from an upgraded GPU.

 More RAM is always good, even if it will never have a significant impact on gaming (unless you have very little RAM, to begin with).